 It might be a new decade, but a kitchen inspired by natural materials will never date.
-Pinterest insights show an increase in searches on the platform such as ‘stone accessories’ (up 40 per cent) and ‘natural kitchens’ (up 35 per cent).
+Pinterest insights show an increase in searches on the platform for ‘stone accessories’ (up 40 per cent) and ‘natural kitchens’ (up 35 per cent).

-Nodding to real stone but with a matt finish, B&Q‘s Garcinia range is a versatile choice that won’t look out of place in a traditional or contemporary home.
+Nodding to real stone but with a matte finish, B&Q‘s Garcinia range is a versatile choice that won’t look out of place in a traditional or contemporary home.

 9. Channel on-trend Art Deco with statement geometric lighting

-Mix a modern-finish kitchen (think no handles, deep inky colours) with a so-now geometric light fixture for a contemporary look that gives a nod to the past; Art Deco-inspired influences are sweeping the nation.
-Get the look downpat with pendant spheres and a brass frame fitting.
+Mix a modern-finish kitchen (think no handles, deep inky colours) with a so-now geometric light fixture for a contemporary look that gives a nod to the past.
+Art Deco-inspired influences are sweeping the nation.
+Get the look with pendant spheres and a brass frame fitting.

 10. Get a high-gloss finish